jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 Only runs the webserver and the scheduler and runs the DAGs in the scheduler rather than running them in external workers:

 **1:** Create a new sub-directory called airflow2025 in your project dir.
-Inside airflow2025 create dags, google, logs and plugins folders.
+Inside airflow2025 create dags, google and logs folders.

 The directory structure should look like this: